A older lady sat upright in a Opera bed with her daughter sat on the edge of the bed holding her hand

 At Opera, we offer beds that are not only suited for people who are suffering from dementia but also with features to help family members who are caring for them.

-Recommended: Opera® Solo Profiling Floor Bed
+1. Opera® Solo Profiling Floor Bed

 The Solo Floor Bed is ideal for helping with dementia.
 It has an extensive floor-to-nursing height range

-• Lowers to safe floor height
+• Lowers to safe floor height (11cm from ground level)

 • Raises to carer's waist level for nursing care